 Conserving space in Australia’s landfills is one of the bigger reasons to reduce waste.
 Reducing the need to build more landfills will save up valuable space and will minimise the source of air and water pollution.

-While Australia currently faces a major waste crisis as landfills are threatening to run out of space, more than 6.2 million tonnes of organic waste are consistently sent to landfills each year.
-So while recycling encourages people as their way to lessen rubbish at home, also looking to other options like starting with reusing and reducing the amount of waste is helpful.
+While Australia currently faces a major waste crisis as landfills threaten to run out of space, more than 6.2 million tonnes of organic waste are consistently sent to landfills yearly.
+So while recycling encourages people to lessen rubbish at home, looking to other options like reusing and reducing waste is helpful.

 Conserving Natural Resources

 Natural resources are finite.
 By reducing the homeowner’s waste, resources are also conserved.
-Resources like aluminium, petroleum and trees are all used in the production of new materials such as bottles, cans, plastic bags and paper packaging.
+Resources like aluminium, petroleum and trees are all used to produce new materials such as bottles, cans, plastic bags and paper packaging.

 Waste Threatening Marine Life

-Every year, about six billion tons of waste is disposed of in oceans all over the world.
+About six billion tons of waste is disposed of annually in oceans worldwide.
 This rubbish is mostly some form of plastic matter.
 Common rubbish that you can see in the oceans are shopping bags, water bottles, fishing gear and polystyrene products (such as cups of tea and coffee).

-One of the big threats to marine ecosystems is the amount of plastic waste found in the oceans.
-Many species can suffocate and die when they eat plastic or become entangled in other types of discarded debris at sea, such as abandoned fishing nets.
-This is why urgent action is necessary to protect marine animals, especially those that are endangered.
+One of the big threats to marine ecosystems is the amount of plastic waste in the oceans.
+Many species can suffocate and die when they eat plastic or become entangled in other discarded debris at sea, such as abandoned fishing nets.
+This is why urgent action is necessary to protect marine animals, especially endangered ones.

 Air Pollution Affecting Humans

-Another way of discarding the waste is by burning the wastes illegally.
-The reason for burning the waste is because landfills are too crowded, leaving companies no choice but to burn the rubbish.
-Although the act will reduce the bulk of waste in landfills by 25%, the negative side is that it emits toxic and infectious gases into the atmosphere that creates air pollution.
+Another way of discarding the waste is by burning the waste illegally.
+The reason for burning the destruction is that landfills are too crowded, leaving companies no choice but to burn the rubbish.
+Although the act will reduce the bulk of waste in landfills by 25%, the negative side is that it emits toxic and infectious gases into the atmosphere, creating air pollution.

 Managing waste is one of the challenges that Australia faces right now.
-With the sudden global emergency occurring all over the world, a need to stay at home increases the possibility of dumping too much waste in the kerbside.
-From renovations, food and plastic waste, all of these have an implication that urges people to act now and reduce the growing statistics of rubbish of Australia 2020.
+With the sudden global emergency occurring worldwide, a need to stay at home increases the possibility of dumping too much waste in the curbside.
+From renovations to food and plastic waste, these have implications that urge people to act now and reduce the growing rubbish statistics in Australia in 2022.

-At Paul’s Rubbish Removal, we are serving Australia for over a decade to have a manageable waste.
-Our team aims to safely clear all of your garbage at home without harming the environment.
+We have served Australia for over a decade at Paul’s Rubbish Removal Sydney to have manageable waste.
+Our team aims to safely clear all your garbage at home without harming the environment.
 With us, we will expertly sort out all kinds of rubbish to make you worry less and hassle-free.
-For more information about our rubbish removal services, feel free to call us at 0407 125 125 or send us an email.
+Contact us at 0407 125 125 or email us for more information about our rubbish removal services.